 Best Practice Guidance for Use of Class B Firefighting Foams

-FFFC has published a guidance document that outlines steps that should be taken to protect the environment when using fluorinated Class B foams such as AFFF, AR-AFFF, FFFP, AR-FFFP, FP and FRAR.
-It includes guidance on proper foam selection, containing and eliminating foam discharge, and disposal of foam and firewater.
+FFFC has published a guidance document and flyer that outline steps that should be taken to protect the environment when using fluorinated Class B foams such as AFFF, AR-AFFF, FFFP, AR-FFFP, FP and AR-FP.
+They include guidance on proper foam selection, containing and eliminating foam discharge, and disposal of foam and firewater.

 AFFF ENVIRONMENTAL UPDATE